maximegris/angular-electron/README.md

 | app | Electron main process folder (NodeJS) |
 | src | Electron renderer process folder (Web / Angular) |

-## Use Electron / NodeJS libraries
+## How to import 3rd party libraries

-3rd party libraries used in electron's main process (like an ORM) have to be added in `dependencies` of `app/package.json`.
 This sample project runs in both modes (web and electron).
 To make this work, **you have to import your dependencies the right way**. \

-## Use "web" 3rd party libraries (like angular, material, bootstrap, ...)
+There are two kind of 3rd party libraries :
+- NodeJS's one (like an ORM, Database...)
+    - Used in electron's Main process (app folder) have to be added in `dependencies` of `app/package.json`

-3rd party libraries used in electron's renderer process (like angular) have to be added in `dependencies` of `package.json`. \
+    - Used in electron's Renderer process (src folder) have to be added in `dependencies` of both `app/package.json` and `src/package.json`

 Please check `providers/electron.service.ts` to watch how conditional import of libraries has to be done when using NodeJS / 3rd party libraries in renderer context (i.e. Angular).

+- Web's one (like bootstrap, material, tailwind...)
+    - It have to be added in `dependencies` of `src/package.json`

 ## Add a dependency with ng-add